Positional information readout in $Ca^{2+}$ signaling

-Note that in contrast to the CaM scenario, the average number of phosphorylation events depends on the diffusion constants $D_C$ and $D_K$, because only kinases that make it to the membrane can phosphorylate.
-The mean-field result for $N_\text{p,PKC}$ are exact, Fig.~\ref{fig:parameterDependence}b, whereas the expression for the error is appropriate for large values of $\nu_l$ and $\nu_d$, Fig.~\ref{fig:parameterDependence}d,f.
-In agreement with the simulation results, $\ell^2_\text{PKC}$ is independent of the membrane binding and unbinding rates $\nu_b$ and $\nu_u$.
+Note that in contrast to the CaM scenario, the mean number of phosphorylation events depends on the diffusion constants $D_C$ and $D_K$, because only kinases that make it to the membrane can phosphorylate.
+The mean-field result for the mean number of phosphorylation events by a single Ca$^{2+}$ ion, $N_\text{p,PKC}$, is exact~[LongArticle] and Eq.~(\ref{eq:errorPKCMF}) is a good approximation for the estimation error, see Fig.~\ref{fig:parameterDependence}b,d,f.
 Let us point out that $\ell^2_\text{PKC}<\ell^2_\text{CaM}$ for all parameter values, supporting that a membrane-binding kinase is better suited to detect the Ca$^{2+}$ entry point than a cytosolic kinase.

+The differences between the membrane-binding and the cytosolic kinases as well as the dependence of the estimation error on the detachment and loss rates can be understood qualitatively.
+For a membrane-binding kinase, only Ca$^{2+}$ ions close to the membrane and thus typically also close to the Ca$^{2+}$ release site can contribute to target protein phosphorylation, because ions that are too far away will detach from the kinase before the latter binds to the membrane and is activated.
+In contrast, for a cytosolic kinase potentially all Ca$^{2+}$ ions can contribute.
+Increased detachment and loss rates $\nu_d$ and $\nu_l$ are expected to decrease the estimation error, because they reduce the time that a Ca$^{2+}$ ion can diffuse (bound to a kinase or not) before it phosphorylates.
+This is in agreement with the mean-field calculations and overall also with the stochastic simulations - only for $\nu_l\lesssim20$, the error increases slightly before saturating.

 We now turn to Ca$^{2+}$ puffs.
 In Figure~\ref{fig:puffs}, we present the error as a function of the number $N_\text{Ca}$ of Ca$^{2+}$ in a puff.
-Note that it does not decrease as $~1/N_\text{Ca}$.
-This is due to the fact that in cases, where the number of phosphorylation events per Ca$^{2+}$ is less than 1, some Ca$^{2+}$ do not contribute to the estimate.
-The error in the CaM scenario presents a minimum for small values of $\nu_l$, a feature that is not shared by PKC, Fig.~\ref{fig:puffs}.
-Note, that for $N_\text{Ca}\simeq1000$ the error is more than a factor 10 smaller in the PKC scenario compared to the CaM scenario.
+It does not decrease as $~1/N_\text{Ca}$ because not all Ca$^{2+}$ lead to a phosphorylation event.
+Note, that for $N_\text{Ca}\simeq1000$ the error in the PKC scenario is more than a factor 10 smaller compared to the CaM scenario.
+In both cases, the error starts to decrease as soon as $N_PN_\text{Ca}\approx1$.